goodbomb/react-redux-webpack-starter/README.md

 ## ES5 vs ES6 Javascript

-We should make use of ES6 Javascript wherever possible (especially when defining stateful components using the _class_ syntax - ie. Containers).
+Make use of ES6 Javascript wherever possible (especially when defining stateful components using the _class_ syntax - ie. Containers).
 For example, a basic React Container (component with state) should look like this:

 ```
 import React, { Component } from 'react';